Olson3R/nodemn-april-2018-queues/sns_cli/README.md

   - [AWS SNS](https://aws.amazon.com/sns/) - AWS Simple Notification Service

 # Installation & Configuration
-1. `./scripts/yarn-1.5.1.js` to install the node dependencies.
+1. `npm run setup` to install the node dependencies using yarn from the scripts directory.
 2. Setup an SQS queue.
 3. Setup an SNS topic.
 4. Subscribe the SQS queue to the SNS topic.